 All pupils are required to wear a uniform.
-The School will consider requests from parents and pupils for variations in the uniform for reasons related to protected characteristics provided they are consistent with the School's policy on health and safety and it is reasonable in all the circumstances including in light of the School's obligations under the Equality Act 2010.
-Pupils and parents should contact the Head of House in the first instance.
+The Head will consider requests from parents and pupils for variations in the uniform for reasons related to disability, gender reassignment and/or on religious grounds provided they are consistent with the School's policy on health and safety and it is reasonable in all the circumstances including in light of the School's obligations under the Equality Act 2010.